viebel/blog.klipse.tech/_posts/2016-08-07-pure-y-combinator-clojure.md

 ~~~

-And not it's time for magic:
+And now, it's time for magic:

 ~~~klipse
 ((Y factorial-gen) 19)